Package Q Strike: Strength

 Because of the distance between the airfields and Baghdad, the F-4s were lightly loaded, each only carrying two AGM-88 HARM anti-radiation missiles because of their high fuel consumption rate.
 This limited the number of targets the SEAD aircraft could attack.
 The F-16s on the other hand were very heavily loaded, each carrying Mark-84 bombs, two external fuel tanks, two air-to-air missiles to protect them from Iraqi aircraft, and 90 bundles of chaff, with fifteen flares.

 The Iraqi forces had several air bases within striking distance of the city that could be ready in minutes, all housing MiG-29 fighter aircraft.
-The Iraqi forces also had thousands of AAA and SAM sites throughout the city, ranging from World War II-era flak guns to surface-to-air and air-to-air missiles on state of the art interceptors and fighters.
-Overall the Iraqis had the resources to inflict many casualties on the strike force.
+The Iraqi forces also had thousands of AAA and SAM sites throughout the city, ranging from World War II-era flak guns to surface-to-air and air-to-air missiles on state-of-the-art interceptors and fighters.
+Overall, the Iraqis had the resources to inflict many casualties on the strike force.

 Strike

 On the afternoon of 19 January, all the aircraft took off from Saudi Arabia and Qatar.
 From there, they all met with tanker aircraft in Saudi Arabia, near the border with Iraq.
 Link-up and refueling with the tankers ran into problems.
 There was bad weather along the tanker tracks, and the tankers approached the release point too early.
 Consequently, they throttled back to minimum speed, which in turn seriously affected the accompanying fighters.
 The F-16s were soon close to stalling out, and some had to light afterburners just to stay airborne; four fighters coming off the last tanker fell so far behind that their mission commander ordered them to return to base.

 After the refueling, all the aircraft turned towards Baghdad, and headed out in force.
-They had to dodge AAA and SAMs sporadically along the trip, though as the package reached Baghdad airspace, it broke out into the open.
-Iraqi gunners responded to the Americans with a couple of high-altitude shots in the middle of several formations.
-Not surprisingly, there were difficulties in communicating among mission groups in the package; the mission commander of the flight attacking downtown Baghdad estimated that he received approximately 80 percent of the calls.
+They had to dodge AAA and SAMs sporadically en route, though as the package reached Baghdad airspace, it broke out into the open.
+Iraqi gunners responded to the Americans with a couple of high-altitude shots from 100mm antiaircraft guns in the middle of several formations, adding to the confusion and disarray of the flak below them.
+Confusion mounted and coordination became harder with the mission groups in the strike package experiencing difficulties communicating.
+The mission commander of the flight attacking downtown Baghdad estimated that he received approximately 80 percent of the calls from all aircraft in the strike, an impossible workload for a single pilot with his own aircraft to fly.

-Adding to the disarray of the flak exploding below, the Iraqis threw 100-mm shells into the formations.
 From the moment the package approached Baghdad's air defenses, the Weasels engaged enemy SAM sites.
-However, there was a problem with the Weasels allocated to the mission; either because of fuel, timing, or the decision of the package commander, not all made it to Baghdad; moreover, some Weasels did not fire all their HARMs, which suggests that they had to leave because of fuel problems.
+However, there was a problem with the Weasels allocated to the mission; either because of fuel, timing, or the decision of the package commander, not all made it to Baghdad.
+Moreover, some Weasels did not fire all their HARMs, suggesting that they had run low on fuel or were ordered out before they were able to successfully use all their missiles.